 \subsubsection{Naive Approach}

-Benchmarking models generated using the LZCM approach shows that activations in layers closer to the input have a significant impact on both latency and memory due to the larger feature sizes in those layers.
-Replacing the activations in the initial layers with ReLU significantly reduces latency and memory usage.
+Benchmarking models generated using the LZCM approach show that activations in layers closer to input have a significant impact on both latency and memory due to the larger feature sizes in those layers.
+Replacement of activations in initial layers with ReLU significantly reduces latency and memory usage.
 In our simple approach, we replace the first three activations near the input with ReLU, while keeping the remaining layers as SiLU.
 This leads to an efficient balance between performance and resource consumption.